 He said that there will be NEC meeting to take a common position on State Police.

-According to him, “We agreed that these issues will be much more comprehensively dealt with at a special meeting of the National Economic Council of which governors are members, presided over by the Vice President.
-In areas where significant progress has been made, for example, in the north east, we were clearly informed by the governor of Borno, who spoke for the North east that even when you resolve issues militarily, the stabilization of the activities that must continue is critical to eventual resolutions of these challenges.
+“Because, even in areas where significant progress has been made, for example in the north east, we were clearly informed by the governor of Borno, who spoke for the north east that even when you resolve issues militarily, the stabilization of the activities that must continue is critical to eventual resolutions of these challenges.

 “Rehabilitation, resettlement and all those elements of stabilization activities must be brought to bear in order for us to have sustained peace over a long time.

-“The president expressed his concerns; we thanked the president for what has been done so far.
-In our states, we have received multiple support, be it bailout funds to address salary challenges, if that has not been dealt with the situation would probably have been worse.
+“The president expressed his concerns, we thanked the president for what has been done so far.
+And in a range of our states we have received multiple support be it bailout funds to address salaries challenges, if that has not been dealt with the situation would probably have been worse.

-“Support in terms of national food security committee, support on flooding, support in the North east for insurgency and related activities.
-But these problems are proliferating and we need to nip them in the bud as field commanders of Mr. President in our various states.”
+“Support in terms of national food security committee, support on flooding, support in the north east for insurgency and related activities.
+But these problems are proliferating and we need to nip them in the bud as field commanders of Mr. President if you like in our various states.”

 When asked specifically on whether the State Governors would support State Police and whether they have the resources to pay even as they find it difficult to pay the new N30, 000 minimum wage, he said the NEC will decide that.

-On the $1 billion approved by the NGF in 2017 from the Excess Crude Account to fund the fight against insurgency which generated controversy among governors, he said the fund had been expended by the security services.
+When asked whether the $1 billion approved by the NGF in 2017 from the Ecess Crude Account to fund the fight against insurgency which generated controversy among governors, he said the fund had been expanded by the security services.

 He said, “On the $1 billion, it may seem like a huge amount of money and it is a huge amount of money but when you are dealing with security issues, where a Tucano jet cost more than $50 million and you are getting say 20, you know how much that is already.

 “I am not giving you specific details of how that money was expended, we will be happy to do that but we feel that that is really not a matter for us as governors.
 Yes, we were supportive of it because our position has always been whatever is required by the Commander-in-Chief to resolve security challenges in Nigeria, we will line up behind him and support him.

-“Of course, we demand accountability, we will like to assure you that the $1 billion taken was definitely expanded among the various security services but the details I cannot give you on top of my head because I wasn’t expecting you to ask that question.”
+“Of course yes, we demand accountability, we will like to assure you that the $1 billion taken was definitely expanded among the various security services but the details I cannot give you on top of my head because I wasn’t expecting you to ask that question.”